MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 To change a web service after you've published it, while retaining the same name and version, use the `updateService` function.
 For arguments, specify what needs to change, such as the R code, model, inputs, and so on.
 When you update a service, it overwrites that named version.

-Use the `updateService` function in the `mrsdeploy` package to update a web service.
+After you've authenticated, use the `updateService` function in the `mrsdeploy` package to update a web service.

 See the [package reference help page for updateService()](../mrsdeploy/packagehelp/updateService.md) for the full description of all arguments.